MultiverseLearningProducts/swe/src/bootcamp/wk1/day1.md

 ```javascript
 person1.name = 'Bosola'
 ```
-Very easy we just use the 'dot' notation and equal's oporator to assign the property and a value.
+Very easy we just use the 'dot' notation and equal's operator to assign the property and a value.
 Now we can read the value from the property in a couple of different ways:
 ```javascript
 person1.name
 person1['name']